I can remember the 3 times I missed the UK so much that I cried.

 But more than that, perhaps it felt like home because it was the place where for the first time in my life, I discovered my true self.
 It was the place where I was unapologetically me, simply because nobody judged me.
 There weren’t any religious nor societal restrictions imposed on me.
 It was liberating.
 It was relieving.

 And then, I got the chance to travel around the country.
 To London, Edinburgh, York, Bath, Winchester.
 To Dorset, Cornwall, Elan Valley, the Cotswolds, and Brecon.
 There are many places that I’ve been to, and many more to see.
 And I’m yearning to see them.

 I miss all these beautiful places and views.
 The rolling hills of Wales with sheeps grazing on them, the thatched roofs of cottages lining the narrow lanes in Dorset, the old churches and cathedrals, and the moors and countrysides that inspired all the literary works by the likes of Emily Brontë and Jane Austen.

 Above all, I miss the everyday things.

 This summer couldn’t come fast enough.
-I’m counting the days until I get there after 13 months of being away.
-And you can bet I’ll bring an empty suitcase to stock up on all my favorite snacks I can’t find in Sweden (Mini Cheddars, anyone?), find the nearest Greggs ASAP to get a bacon and cheese wrap, and find a pub with a proper pint of drink.
+I’m counting the days until I get there after 15 months of being away.
+And you can bet I’ll bring an empty suitcase to stock up on all my favorite snacks I can’t find in Sweden (Mini Cheddars, anyone?), find the nearest Greggs ASAP to get a bacon and cheese wrap, and go to any pub to enjoy a proper pint of cider.